Louis-Aime/Milesian-calendar-VBA/README.md

 1. Import the suitable .bas files of the release.
 You may import one or several.
 1. After importing, you see new "modules", one for each .bas file.
 You can see the source code and comments.
 1. In "File" menu, hit "Close and back to Excel".
-1. In Excel file, you can call the fucntions of the modules you selected.
+1. In Excel file, you can call the functions of the modules you selected.

 ## Using the functions
 * Hit "insert function" near the input bar.